NeurodataWithoutBorders/nwb_hackathons/HCK05_2018_Berkeley/projects/OConnorLabCrossmodal/README.md

 ## Project Description

-Conversion of behavioral and neurophysilogy data from our crossmodal attention project to the NWB:N format
+Conversion of extracellular electrophysiology data from our crossmodal attention project to the NWB:N format

 ## Objectives